Actuarial-Control-Cycle-Part-A-2023-T1/Group-JKB/README.md

 ## Data and Data Limitations

 ### Data Sources
-In addition to the Storlysia-specific data – housing and demographic information, historical weather-related hazards data and macroeconomic data – external data from the ABS was also utilized to inform the modelling process.
+In addition to the Storlysia-specific data – housing and demographic information, historical weather-related hazards data and macroeconomic data – external data from the ABS (Australiabn Bureau of Statistics) was also utilized to inform the modelling process.

 ### Limitations of provided data
 There are inherent data limitations which inhibit the predictive capacity of the program and hence reliability.
 Operational risks as a result of human error when inputting, duplicate or missing values and one-off extreme values in historical data (e.g. inflation values in 2003) have impacts in the training of the model.
 To overcome these limitations, interpolation via linear or geometric means using surrounding data was utilised where appropriate.
 The rationale for this was due to calibrate the model without the influence of severe outliers.